- A column-free, triangular-shaped mixed-use building, designed to give tenants unobstructed views of Chapultepec Park.

 Rising 245m (800ft) on Mexico City’s famous Paseo de la Reforma, Torre Reforma (Reforma Tower) will be the tallest building in Latin America.
-When completed in late 2015, the US$100m tower also aims to be one of the greenest.
+When completed, the US$100m tower also aims to be one of the greenest.

 The 57-storey tower is a mixed-use project with approximately 45,000m² of floor space for offices, a conference centre, a sports facility, and retail space.

 Ten below-ground levels will house parking and building services systems.
 Its triangular shape is designed to give tenants optimum views of nearby Chapultepec Park.
 The tower’s slimness will contribute to energy efficiency goals by maximising the use of natural light to illuminate interior spaces and permitting the building to be naturally ventilated when outdoor conditions are favourable.